Appenzell Switzerland Travel Guide

 Appenzell's serene natural environment and focus on traditional therapies provide opportunities for rejuvenation.

 The region holds historical traditions of natural healing, specifically with its moorland baths.
-The therapeutic properties of peat are utilized for various treatments at facilities including Jakobsbad.
+The therapeutic properties of peat are utilized for various treatments at amenities such as Jakobsbad.

-The region has a legacy of "Naturheilkunde" (natural healing) and herbal medicine.
+The region has a history of "Naturheilkunde" (natural healing) and herbal medicine.
 You might find local practitioners or stores that sell traditional herbal remedies.

 Breathe in the fresh, clean alpine air, known for its invigorating properties, during your outdoor excursions.